 This more commonly useful program may be impossible in OCaml.

 Another worry here is longevity of code.
 Will future compilers accept code that is accepted by today’s compilers?
 One possible solution to this conundrum is to provide trusting compilers, which either check dynamically or don’t check at all.
+But then you must fall back on dynamic typing which is slow and an entirely different technology.
 Another comfort is that today’s compilers are open source.

-I get the feeling that OCaml may be suitable for large software; their concept of signature seems more principled and uniform than C’s prototypes.
+I get the feeling that OCaml may be suitable for large software; their concept of signature seems more principled and uniform than C’s prototypes and certainly the type system is stronger.

 It would be good to have a tool that reports inferred types for a particular program.
 The read-eval-print loop reports on types, but that tool is not easily used to study a program packaged for production.

 I have a problem with both Scheme and OCaml.
 There are two textual styles of code.
-One binds several values in the top level and is thus easy to debug using a REPL.
-This goes against excessive scope for identifiers however.
+One binds several values in the top level and is thus easy to explore using a REPL.
+This results in excessive scope for identifiers however.
 This thru this are a progression of modification from the verbose to the concise.
 I understand that module systems are supposed to ameliorate this.
 I dislike this extra conceptual overhead but I have not seen a solution to this problem.

 Unification seems fundamental to OCaml.
 I think it makes a large class of code more readable.
 The construct match pattern with alternatives is perhaps mere sugar, but type inferencing to deduce the signature of a function is not even syntax, let alone syntactic sugar.
 I think there is shared mechanism here.